 I read a true story written by a church minister, who wrote this.

 "90 percent of all health, marital, family, and financial problems came from unforgiveness."

 In case you're not sure about this, a little research on the internet

 backs it up.
 I found nearly 4,000 research articles (in

 a separate category in Google) on Unforgiveness and Health

 Problems.
 These reported on the physical, mental and emotional

 problems caused by unforgiveness.

-Nearly 500 papers were published last year, researching this very subject.
+About 500 papers were published in 2011, each of them researching this very subject.
 Look at the growth of interest!
 More and more researchers are looking into the connection and its importance.